Image

 I don’t know anything about this man but given what he attempted stems from obvious mental issues, sitting in jail is not helping.

-Partly Cloudy , with a high of 63 and low of 41 degrees.
-Sunny in the morning, partly cloudy in the afternoon and evening, cloudy overnight.
+Sunny, with a high of 89 and low of 64 degrees.
+Sunny for the morning, overcast overnight.